Skip to main content

 Survey Mode

 To the right of the Loupe View icon is the Survey Mode icon.
 This is an advanced culling feature that lets you review and compare multiple duplicates of the same image simultaneously.
-You can also switch to by pressing the N key shortcut.
+You can also enable it by pressing the N key shortcut.

-Aftershoot will automatically detect duplicates and stack them for you to review.
-The rest of your images will display in the carousel at the bottom of the screen and you can sift through them using the same controls as in other views.
+Aftershoot will automatically detect duplicates and stack them in the center of the screen, for you to review.
+The rest of your images will be displayed in the carousel at the bottom of the screen.

 When in Survey Mode, select multiple images simultaneously by holding down the CTRL key if you're on Windows or the CMD key on MacOS.
 In case you want to select a consecutive set of images in one go, hold the Shift key and drag your cursor over the desired set of images.